Today in History for January 23rd - NewsBreak

 Highlights of Today in History: Martin Luther King, Junior born; Richard Nixon suspends U.S. offensive in Vietnam;Queen Elizabeth the First crowned;Work completed on Pentagon;first Super Bowl takes place.
 Subscribe for more Breaking News: http://smarturl.it/AssociatedPress.
 Website: https://apnews.com.
 Instagram: https://www.instagram.com/APNews/. .
 You can license this story through AP Archive: http://www.aparchive.com/metadata/youtube/eb198fd852654e848fca1bed17ea6cb4.

-On Jan.
-23, 2020, Chinese state media said the city of Wuhan would be shutting down outbound flights and trains, trying to halt the spread of a new virus that had sickened hundreds of people and killed at least 17.
-The World Health Organization said the viral illness in China was not yet a global health emergency, though the head of the U.N. health agency added that “it may yet become one.”
+Highlights of Today in History:George Wallace is sworn in; United States ratifies a peace treaty with Britain;, President Franklin D. Roosevelt and British Prime Minister Winston Churchill meet; Joe DiMaggio and actress Marilyn Monroe get married;Today Show debuts.
+AP.

-Highlights of Today in History: Start of Operation Desert Storm;Space Shuttle Columbia lifts off;Prohibition takes effect ;Shah of Iran flees into exile;musical "Hello Dolly" opens.
+Highlights of Today in History: Iran-held hostages released, Charles Manson and followers convicted, Jackson settles molestation claims, Alicia Keys is born.
 Subscribe for more Breaking News: http://smarturl.it/AssociatedPress.
 Website: https://apnews.com.
 Instagram: https://www.instagram.com/APNews/. .
-You can license this story through AP Archive: http://www.aparchive.com/metadata/youtube/9d18cf980204470cbd452b510a2660d4.
+You can license this story through AP Archive: http://www.aparchive.com/metadata/youtube/5b3ee5a154454090906a34df8e69a95a.

 Comments / 0